 Car insurance generally includes third-party damage cover for trailers while you are towing the trailer with an insured car.

 Without general trailer insurance, you might be liable for third-party damage or injuries caused by an unattached trailer.
 If property is damaged or someone is injured, you might be liable for hundreds of thousands, or even millions, of dollars in legal liability.

 Third-party-only trailer insurance can be very cheap and save you from a lot of trouble.
 Comprehensive trailer insurance costs a bit more but can also cover you for a wide range of damage to the trailer, even when it’s not in use.

-Standalone trailer coverage is a useful way of ensuring that your trailer is covered for third-party property damage or legal liability when not covered by car insurance or another coverage type.
+Standalone trailer cover is a useful way of ensuring that your trailer is covered for third-party damage or legal liability when not covered by car insurance or another cover type.

 You can get car insurance policies that also cover trailers.
 Sometimes, this will be automatically included in your car insurance, while at other times you may find it as an optional extra.

 If this cover’s right for you, then this might be one of the most cost-effective options.
 However, there are a range of cover limitations and some downsides to attaching your trailer cover to a car insurance policy.

 - Trailer cover may be limited to a set value and with a range of policy conditions.

 - Trailers will generally only be covered while they are attached to the insured car and might not be fully insured against theft or other damage.